DakshinD/cloudsim_eec/README.md

 # CloudSim EEC
 By Dakshin Devanand & Krish Shah

-This repository contains implementations of various algorithms for cloud simulation, including `greedy`, `e-eco`, `mbfd`, and `experimental`.
+This repository contains implementations of various algorithms for cloud simulation, including `greedy`, `e-eco`, `dvfs`, and `experimental`.
 Below are instructions on how to run individual files and the test suite.

 ---